globocom/secDevLabs/README.md

 After cloning this repository, you will find multiple intended vulnerable apps based on real life cenarios in various languages such as Golang, Python and PHP.
 A good start would be installing the ones you are most familiar with. 💡

 Each of them has an `Attack Narrative` section that describes how an attacker would exploit the corresponding vulnerability.
-Before reading any code, it may be a good idea following thesse steps so you can better understand the attack itself. 💉
+Before reading any code, it may be a good idea following these steps so you can better understand the attack itself. 💉

 Now it's time to shield the application up!
 Imagine that this is your application and you need to fix these flaws!
 Your mission is writing new code that mitigates them and sending a new Pull Request to deploy a secure app! 🔐